rh-mobb/aro-workshop-content/aro-content/service-meshv2/00-introduction.md

 ## What is Red Hat Service Mesh?
 As your applications evolve into collections of decentralized microservices, monitoring and managing the network communications and security among those multiple services becomes more challenging.

-Red Hat OpenShift Service Mesh—based on the open source project Istio —provides a uniform way to connect, manage, and observe microservices-based applications.
-It provides behavioral insight into—and control of—the networked microservices in your service mesh.
+Red Hat OpenShift Service Mesh is based on the open source project Istio.
+It provides a uniform way to connect, manage, and observe microservices based applications.
+It provides behavioral insight into and control of the networked microservices in your service mesh.

 ## Why Redhat Service Mesh?
 Applications are changing from monoliths into collections of small, independent, and loosely coupled services often referred to as cloud-native applications.
 These services are organized in a microservices architecture.